vedi/cocos2dx-store/README.md

 }
 ```

 You can choose to handle each exception on its own, handle all three at once, or not handle the exceptions at all.
-The CCSoomlaError parameter is entirely optional, you can pass NULL instead if you do not wish to handle errors, but remember error handling is *your* responsibility. cocos2dx-store doesn't do any external error handling (i.e. error handling that uses CCSoomlaError) for you.
+The CCSoomlaError parameter is entirely optional, you can pass NULL instead if you do not wish to handle errors, but remember, error handling is *your* responsibility. cocos2dx-store doesn't do any external error handling (i.e. error handling that uses CCSoomlaError) for you.

 ## iOS Server Side Verification